 Potting Your Plants

-We recommend using 30-gallon fabric pots for the actual planting of your cannabis seeds, placed upon a grate-system for easy drainage when flushing or watering.
+We recommend using 30-gallon or 45-gallon fabric pots for the actual planting of your cannabis seeds, placed upon a grate-system for easy drainage when flushing or watering.
 Fabric pots will obviously leak directly onto whatever surface they are placed on, so building a simple grate-topped table with a drainage system underneath, will help tremendously with cleanup and management of humidity in your grow room.

 Another option is to line your floor with plastic and to place saucers underneath each plant when watering.
 If using this method, just remember to always remove and clean the saucers afterward, otherwise, they can become a thriving environment for mold growth.